Mikhail2k15/viva-connections-visitor-counter/README.md

 - Clone this repository
 - Ensure that you are at the solution folder
-- in the command-line run:
+- In the command-line run:
   - **npm install**
   - **gulp serve --nobrowser**
   - **gulp bundle --ship**
   - **gulp package-solution --ship**

-> Include any additional steps as needed.
+> Log in to the Azure Portal,
+  - Create an Application Insights resource
+  - In the sidebar, navigate to Configure > API Access on the sidebar
+  - Create API key with read telemertry permission
+  - Copy the Application ID and API Key

 ## Features